DataSnowman/spoke/deploySpoke/README.md

 # Spoke deployment of an Ubuntu VM with Docker and Azure Data Lake Storage

+### `Note: This is a copy of the outer README.
+The ARM template can be deployed from either README`

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDataSnowman%2Fspoke%2Fmaster%2FdeploySpoke%2Fazuredeploy.json" target="_blank">
     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>